ThwCorbin/question-time/planning/plan.md

 - React front end contacts the Pub Quiz API on page load
 - API responds with 50 history questions
-- Front end displays one question and a list of answers (buttons)
+- Front end displays a question and a list of answers
-- User pushes button to answer
+- User can push button to answer
-- If correct, the button turns green
-- If incorrect, the button turns red and the correct button turns green
+- User can see the correct answer
-- After X seconds, the user sees the next question
+- User can see the next question
 - User can carry out CRUD operations by pushing an Add, Change, or Delete button
 - API responds on completion of CRUD operations, and front end displays result
+- CRUD form is basic
 - Front end is deployed
 - README is well documented
 - Website displays well on a 768x1024 screen

 ### Silver: looks and works better

-- Use a CSS framework (BronzePlus)
+- CRUD form is fancy
 - Website displays well on small phones and large screens
 - Track right and wrong answers and display results
 - Show how many questions are left out of X questions